touir1/Date2/README.md

 date.setDelim(delim); // changes the delimitor
-date.isWorkingDay(); // returns true if it's saturday or sunday date.addWorkingDays(days); // adds days to the date while ignoring saturday and sunday date.addDays(days); // adds days to the date date.removeDays(days); // removes days from the date date.getJSDate(); // returns the Javascript Date object
+date.isWorkingDay(); // returns true if it's saturday or sunday date.addWorkingDays(days); // adds days to the date while ignoring saturday and sunday date.removeWorkingDays(days); // removes days from the date while ignoring saturday and sunday date.addDays(days); // adds days to the date date.removeDays(days); // removes days from the date date.getJSDate(); // returns the Javascript Date object